abcdesktopio/docs/opsdocs/docs/contribute/overview.md

 ??? success must "Documentation must be in english"
     Using a single language helps maintain consistency across all pages of the documentation.
 This makes it easier for users to navigate and understand the content, as they don't have to switch between multiple languages or interpret translations.

-??? success must  "Contributions must be done throws merge requests"
+??? success must "Contributions must be done through merge requests"
     This ensures that all changes are reviewed and approved by the maintainers before being merged into the main branch.
-This helps maintain the quality and consistency of the documentation.
+This practice maintains the quality and consistency of the documentation.

 ### Markdown instructions